Saturday, September 27, 2025

 Video of Antiroll Tank in Action

 We had already crossed the Straight of Juan de Fuca, but no video there.
-The next chance to really take advantage of the antiroll tank was encounters with the BC Ferry and other large vessels.
+The next chance to really take advantage of the antiroll tank were encounters with the BC Ferry and other large vessels.
 Here is a little video of a BC Ferry passing us (they tend to travel at about 20kt to our 6.5kt).
 When they pass, the wake slowly passes us, making for lots of time to build synchronous rolls.
 We usually turn and go directly into the wake of large vessels in order to stop building violent rolls.
 Not necessary with the antiroll tank.

 The antiroll tank handled it just fine.
 We could feel the wake, of course, but the rolling never built above 4 degrees.
 It would lean us to one side, but the tank reduced the "snap back" such that the effect of the next wake was again fairly mild.
-It was like the tank was frustrating the ability of the wake to really get things rocking.
+It felt like the tank was constantly frustrating the ability of the wake to really get things rocking.

 I have read a couple of places where antiroll tanks are claimed to be dangerous in that they might affect the vessel's stability.
 Well, yes, that is possible with any system, although probably less likely with a "gravity activated" system as opposed to an "electrically controlled" system.
-Gravity is predictable and always "on call."
-Other antiroll systems have had their issues, but for some reason don't inspire the same level of criticism (and even fear).
+Gravity is predictable and always "on."
+Other antiroll systems have had their failures, but for some reason don't inspire the same level of criticism (and even fear).
 Take for example the effects of an active fin system that gets a bit out of tune.
 The fins started rotating the wrong direction, exacerbating the rolls rather than calming them.
-Here is a picture of seas similar to what I was in, but the fins got out of sync and the system had to be shut down before it sank the vessel.
+Here is a picture of seas similar to what I was in, but their fins got out of sync and the system had to be shut down before it sank the vessel.
 Gravity doesn't have glitches.

 I know what that feels like.
 Here is a picture of my inclinometer taken before I had the antiroll tank operational (going through Race Passage on Johnstone Straight).
-This is about what the boat above was doing with active fins.
-I don't intend to do that again thanks to my antiroll tank.
+This is about what the boat above was doing with their expensive active fins.
+I don't intend to do that again thanks to my DIY antiroll tank.

 Monday, September 1, 2025